samrat2825/UberClone/README.md

 4. Add the Credential in the manifest file.
 5.In the folder where you forked the project there will be a file Uber.iml.txt change it to Uber.iml.

-Note: If you get Duplicate class Error then change to AndroidX.
+Note: If you get Duplicate class Error then migrate to AndroidX.
 Hope I will Help.